Map - Anegada, British Virgin Islands

 Flamingos are very shy birds, so walk softly, keep voices to a whisper and please, don't attempt to interact with or feed them when you go to visit.
 Bring plenty of film, casual attire and you might be wise to bring a spare pair of washable shoes when visiting the Flamingos!

-This map of Anegada is copyrighted and may not be used on the web without prior written consent.
+This map is copyrighted and may not be used on the web without prior written consent.

 The legendary, "Anegada Reef" surrounding this tiny island oasis, has been the demise of hundreds of unsuspecting ships and pleasure boats sailing the British Virgin Islands.
 From the water, this reef is pretty much imperceptible ... but a photo is worth a thousand words.
 Now that's a reef!

 No sailing adventure to this magical island would be complete without enjoying a freshly caught, lobster dinner ... straight from the reef!
-Local restaurants such as Neptune's Treasure, Anegada Reef Hotel or Big Bamboo in Loblolly Bay prepare this delectable, island specialty every which way from Sunday, but I prefer my lobster grilled on the BBQ and dipped in lemon butter!
+Local restaurants such as the Lobster Trap, Little Bit or Pomato Point Restaurant, Neptune's Treasure, Anegada Reef Hotel, Potters by the Sea, and Big Bamboo in Loblolly Bay ... all prepare this delectable, island specialty!
+I like my lobster grilled on the BBQ and dripping with lemon butter! :)

 BVI Map Selection